Dedication & Preface

 I am simply a vessel.
 Flawed.
 Chosen anyway.

-The point for our generation, the age that was to come, is the same as Jesus’ generation: He cannot come through His church to fix her.
-He has to come from outside of it to correct Her.
+The point for our generation — the age that was to come — is the same as it was in Jesus’ generation:

 …it will not be forgiven him, either in this age or in the age to come.